Custodian

 When a transaction is marked as Blocked, Nexus provides two resolution options for the operator:

-Change the transaction status to Confirming, prompting Nexus to attempt to complete the transaction again.
+Confirming, prompting Nexus to attempt to complete the transaction again. - Cancel: Permanently cancels the transaction to prevent further processing.

 SendOut